TropicalPuppy/orange-season/villagers/Cindy.md

 - [Stella](Stella.md) - Cousin
 - [Rory](Rory.md) - Grandfather

+## Heart Events

+### Zero Hearts
+    Location: Rory's House
+    Time: Any
+    Conditions:
+      - Talked to Cindy on 10 or more unique days
+      - Talked to Rory once
+      - Talked to Raphael once

+### One Heart
+    Location: Rory's House
+    Time: Any
+    Friendship Level: 1 Heart or More
+    Conditions:
+      - Seen previous heart event
+      - Talked to Viktor once

+### Friendship Event
+    Location: Mountain
+    Time: 10:00 - 13:59
+    Friendship Level: 2 Hearts or More
+    Conditions:
+      - Seen both heart events
+      - Being followed by Cindy

+### Date
+    Location: Beach
+    Time: 20:00 - 22:59
+    Friendship Level: 3 Hearts or More
+    Conditions:
+      - Seen Friendship Event;
+      - Being followed by Cindy

 ## Likes and Dislikes

 Any items not on those lists will be liked or disliked according to the item's default.